 Major Interest: Cellular, biochemical and molecular approaches to study of acute renal injury

-PROJECT 1: REGULATION OF GLYCOLYSIS IN ISCHEMIC KIDNEYS: Ischemic renal injury (IRI), generally accepted as the major cause of AKI, results from compromised perfusion of renal tissues.
-Following IRI, persistent perfusion deficit exists in the outer medullary nephron segments and a metabolic switch from respiration to anaerobic glycolytic energy metabolism ensues as a last resort for ATP synthesis.
-However, the glycolytic capacity is inhibited selectively in the medullary proximal straight tubules (PST).
-Our studies identified poly (ADP-ribose) Polymerase-1 (PARP-1) and Tp53 inducible glycolysis and apoptosis regulator (TIGAR) to be key molecules that may inhibit glycolysis and initiate the proximal tubular damage.
-This project is aimed at understanding the molecular mechanisms by which these two molecules participate in glycolytic inhibition and to determine if intervening in PARP-1 and TIGAR functions may modulate PST injury and the pathogenesis of AKI.
+PROJECT 1: REGULATION OF ENERGY METABOLISM IN AKI: Ischemic renal injury (IRI), generally accepted as the major cause of AKI, results from compromised perfusion of renal tissues.
+Our studies identified poly (ADP-ribose) Polymerase-1 (PARP-1) and Tp53 inducible glycolysis and apoptosis regulator (TIGAR) and p53 to be key molecules that may inhibit glycolysis and fatty acid oxidation (FAO) in renal proximal tubules.
+This project is aimed at understanding the molecular mechanisms by which these molecules participate in inhibition of glycolysis and FAO and to determine if intervening in their functions may modulate tubular injury and the pathogenesis of AKI.